MicrosoftDocs/PlayReady/Docs/Programming/how-to-test-client-server-versions.md

 ---

-# Testing PlayReady Clients with Versions of the PlayReady Server SDK
+# How to Test PlayReady Clients with Versions of the PlayReady Server SDK

 The PlayReady testing website contains a set of license services that use current and legacy versions of the Server SDK.
 These license services can be used to assist in the testing of client compatibility.
 For example, when updating a client to PK 4.0 the client can be tested against previous service versions to review compatibility.